The Swiss Institute of International Studies (SIAF) is organizing an academic prize of the title “SIAF Award”.

 The prize will be awarded at an event organised by the Swiss Institute of International Studies in the current autumn semester.
 The winner must be present.

-If the work does not meet the scientific standards of the University of Zurich or ETH Zurich and the degree is revoked by the university, the prize will be revoked and the prize money is to be refunded.
+If the dissertation does not meet the scientific standards of the University of Zurich or ETH Zurich and the degree is revoked by the university, the prize will be revoked and the prize money is to be refunded.

 March 15th 2010